thoamsy/eslint-plugin-peace/README.md

 # eslint-plugin-peace

-some rules in bytedance devops group
+some rules for stop meaningless quarrels

 ## Installation